 Chef John's Very Best Chicken Recipes

-Here they are, a Sweet 17 of Chef John's best chicken recipes.
-They cover every method of cooking -- from stewing to grilling, frying to baking -- and tackle just as many of the world's cuisines.
+Here they are, Chef John's best chicken recipes.
+This collection covers every method of cooking — from stewing to grilling, frying to baking — and tackle just as many of the world's cuisines.
 Enjoy top-rated recipes for tandoori, chicken Parmesan, cacciatore, chicken curry, and of course American classics like buttermilk fried chicken and chicken and biscuits.
 They're all here, and more!

 Chef John's Chicken and Mushrooms